Skip to main content

 1.1 Sign up or log in to your Google Cloud account and create a new project.

-1.2 Navigate to Firewall policies and click Create firewall policy.
+1.2 Navigate to Firewall policies and click Create firewall rule.

 1.3 Name the policy and give it a useful description, click Create.